Call for Free consultation

 That said, it’s essential to understand the pros and cons of filing bankruptcy in Florida, specifically under Chapter 7 and Chapter 13, as it can help guide you in making the best decision for your financial future.

-Not sure if Bankrutpcy is right for you?
+Not sure if Bankruptcy is right for you?
 Contact Ziegler Diamond Law today for a free consultation about your bankruptcy case.
 Continue reading to learn more about the benefits and drawbacks of filing bankruptcy.

 General Bankruptcy Pros and Cons

 Pro: Automatic Stay – Regardless of the chapter, an automatic stay is issued immediately upon filing.
 This can give filers much needed relief from all aggressive collection action like lawsuits, wage garnishments, and calls from creditors.
+This legal provision ensures that creditors must halt collection efforts, providing immediate financial relief to those filing for bankruptcy.

 Con: Impact on Your Credit – You can think of bankruptcy as taking one step backward today in order to take a lead forward in the future.
 That said, bankruptcy will remain on your credit report for 7-10 years depending on the type field and will significantly impact your ability to obtain credit at fair interest rates.